 Say you have a dialog for editing user profiles.
 It consists of various form fields such as

 Some form elements have to interact with others.
 For instance, the "I have a dog" checkbox may show a hidden text field for entering the dog's name.
 Another example is the submit button that has to validate values of all fields before saving data.

 By placing this logic directly into the form elements code, you make it much harder to reuse these classes in other forms of the app.
 For example, you can not use a checkbox inside another form, since it tightly coupled to the dog's text field.
 You can either use all classes or none at all.

 The Mediator pattern prevents direct communications between individual components.
 Instead, they send requests to a mediator object that knows whom to direct these requests.
 Components lose dozens of dependencies and become related only to the mediator object.

 In our example, the dialog class may represent a mediator.
 Probably, you will not even need to add any new dependencies into the class, since the dialog already knows about its child form elements.

 The most significant change will happen inside form elements code.
 For example, let's consider the submit button.
 Previously, it had to be responsible for validating individual form elements when clicked.
 But now, its single job would be to just notify the dialog about the click.
 Upon receiving a submit notification, the dialog would do all the validations by itself.
 This way, instead of dozen relations to other form elements, the button will only be dependent on the dialog class.

 But you can go further and make this dependency even looser by extracting the common interface for all dialogs.
-The interface would define a method that will be used by all form elements to notify mediator about their events.
+The interface would declare a method that will be used by all form elements to notify mediator about their events.
 Thus, our submit button will be able to communicate with any dialog that follows that interface.

 This way the Mediator pattern wraps a web of relations between various components inside a single mediator object.
 The fewer dependencies has a class, the easier it becomes to modify, extend or reuse it.